1973 Oakland Athletics season

-The 1973 Oakland Athletics season involved the A's winning their third consecutive American League West title with a record of 94 wins and 68 losses.
+The 1973 Oakland Athletics season was the 73rd season for the Oakland Athletics franchise, all as members of the American League, and their 6th season in Oakland.
+The Athletics won their third consecutive American League West title with a record of 94 wins and 68 losses.
 The A's went on to defeat the Baltimore Orioles in the ALCS for their second straight AL Championship, and won the World Series in seven games over the New York Mets to take their second consecutive World Championship.
+Before the season, the numbers on the front of the jersey were removed and wouldn't return until 1987.